 Severe cases of PID need to be treated in the hospital.
 There, you will receive antibiotics through an IV (intravenous) line.
 Your health will be closely monitored.
 The length of your hospital stay depends on how sick you are.
 After you leave the hospital, antibiotic pills will likely be prescribed.
 If complications have occurred, you may need surgery to help treat them.

 The bacteria that cause PID can also have harmful effects in men.
-Any partner you have had sex with in the past 60 days should be tested for chlamydia and gonorrhea.
-Your partner will most likely be treated with antibiotics as well.
+Any partner you have had sex with in the past 60 days should be treated for chlamydia and gonorrhea.
+Your partner must be treated with antibiotics as well.

 Follow all your health care provider’s instructions.
 This will help you heal.
 During treatment:

 Finish all of your antibiotics, even if you start to feel better.
 Otherwise, the infection might not go away.
 It could even get worse and become harder to treat.